6th Panzer Army

 The 6th Panzer Army (6.
 Panzerarmee) was a formation of the German Army, formed in the autumn of 1944.
 The 6th Panzer Army was first used as an offensive force during the Battle of the Bulge, in which it operated as the northernmost element of the German offensive.
 The army was subsequently transferred to Hungary in early 1945 and used in both offensive and defensive actions there.
 The final battles of the 6th Panzer Army were fought in Austria, preventing its fall to Soviet forces.
 The remnants of the army eventually surrendered to the United States Army.
-The army's commander throughout its existence, SS-Oberstgruppenführer Josef Dietrich said in early 1945: "We call ourselves the 6th Panzer Army, because we've only got six Panzers left."
+The army's commander throughout its existence, SS-Oberst-Gruppenführer Josef Dietrich said in early 1945: "We call ourselves the 6th Panzer Army, because we've only got six Panzers left."